-You can find out more about New Zealand's double tax agreements, tax information exchange agreements and the right to tax pension income at www.ird.govt.nz (search keywords: double tax agreement).
+You can find out more about New Zealand's double tax agreements, tax information exchange agreements and the right to tax pension income at ird.govt.nz/dta

 No foreign tax credit available

 If tax was paid overseas on pensions or retirement lump sums where the tax treaty rules didn't allow this, then you should apply to the foreign superannuation scheme administrators or to the overseas tax authorities for a refund.
 You can't claim the overseas tax paid as a foreign tax credit in your New Zealand tax return.